Future Schools and Holistic Education as the Practice of

 "To save us from ourselves we need to give up our attachment to the cultural beliefs which hold back our evolution and surrender to the urgent call of the life force. “ (Ron Miller.
 Holistic Education: A Response to the Crisis of Our Times)

-Human adaptability and survival depend on the accurate perception of reality as a whole or 'holistic reality.'
-Accuracy of perception is a function of the extent to which one develops beyond the limitations of the ego and its egocentric mode of irrational thought and behaviour patterns.
+Human adaptability and survival depend on curiosity of inquiry and the accurate perception of reality as a whole or 'holistic reality' Accuracy of perception is a function of the extent to which one develops beyond the limitations of the ego and its egocentric mode of irrational thought and behaviour patterns.
 Consequently we can bring about the much needed positive change through individual and collective transcendance beyond ego i.e. 'self-transcendence'.
 Self-transcendence is a function of the capacity to transcend one's mind made self and relate to one's fellow human beings by connecting to their human core, their humanity or essence through the instinctive emotion of unconditional love which is the power by which we can transform the world.
 With self-transcendence we are be able to experience unconditional love and so engage in relationship based on the accurate evaluation of self, the 'other' and the world.
 We need education for cultivation of creative intelligence and empathy required for effective human adaptability... education for complete human development (development of the brain/mind) ie. 'whole person education' or 'holistic education'.

 Holistic education cultivates complete human growth, including development of the transpersonal or 'spiritual' dimension of human nature.
 The word 'transpersonal' from Latin ‘trans’ (beyond and through) and ‘persona’ (mask or personality) means 'through or beyond the personality'... beyond the 'ego level' or existential level of consciousness.. beyond the egoic personality.The goal for the individual is to attain a transpersonal perspective which enables them to discover knowledge of the total self... their own true nature, their essential humanness or 'essence', their human core, their their human personality, their 'human nature'... their connectedness with fellow beings and with nature.The 'awakened' individual is liberated from identification with the ego, transcends the ego level of consciousness and enters the transpersonal realm.
 In this context it is the responsibility of the educator to facilitate learning in such a way that the individual can perceive the social, political, and economic contradictions in their social environment... in order to be able to think critically, intelligently and effectively and so resolve their human problems and take appropriate action against the oppressive elements in their social environment.